afiodorov/afiodorov.github.io/_posts/2015-03-03-how-secure-is-email.md

 > mail.crowninn.nl.
 ~~~

-And now for each above server in we need to make sure the server supports TLS:
+And now for each server above  we need to make sure the server supports TLS:

 ~~~ bash
 telnet mail.crowninn.nl 25